Environmental Initiatives Environmental Initiatives

 Key Performance Indicator (KPI)

-Achieve 20% reduction in Water consumption (intensity) by FY2030 compared with the FY2019 level.
+Achieve 20% reduction in Water Consumption (intensity) by FY2030 compared with the FY2019 level.

 * Please view the table below while scrolling horizontally.